 The Oklahoma City Stockyards is one of the best places in Oklahoma to learn about the state’s western heritage and to find western clothing, souvenirs, and food.
-Try on some cowboy boots and western wear in one of several shops and stores, then have dinner at the famous Cattlemen’s Steakhouse.
-Cattlemen’s is the oldest continuously operating restaurant in Oklahoma City.
+Similar in nature to the Fort Worth Historic Stockyards, you can try on some cowboy boots and western wear in one of several shops and stores.

 People watch in the Plaza District

 The Plaza District is one of those things to do in Oklahoma City that isn’t as well known.

 It’s a trendy area just north of downtown that boasts colorful murals, funky restaurants and coffee shops, and plenty of bearded, man-bun wearing hipsters.

 It’s a fun place to hang out, people watch and pass the time.
 You can enjoy a craft beer on a patio or have a homemade slice of heaven at the locally pie shop, Pie Junkie.